VelinIliev/GuessTheNumber/README.md

-# Project from frot-end Advanced course
+# Project from front-end Advanced course

 Simple game for studying javascript.
 Fully accessible to play with keyboard.